fedidcg/LightweightFedCM/README.md

 ### Handling Multiple IdPs

-This would extend well to multiple IdPs: if the user was "logged-in" in multiple IdPs, an RP could call:
+This would extend well if the user was "logged-in" in multiple IdPs, when an RP call could be as follows:

 ```js
 const {profile: {id, name, email, picture}} = await navigator.credentials.get({